dcanomainar/Angular_Course/README.md

 3. If now we want to obtain some information using this property that we obtained from our parameters, then we will require to implement a new function in our service and inject this service in our constructor so we can use it in this component:

-   1. In our service we will create this methdo:
+   1. In our service we will create this method:

       ```ts
       getHeroe(idx: string) {